 Roman Empire (27 BC - 476 AD)

-The Roman Empire was founded when Augustus Caesar proclaimed himself the first emperor of Rome in 31BC and came to an end with the fall of Constantinople in 1453CE.
+The Roman Empire was founded when Augustus Caesar proclaimed himself the first emperor of Rome in 31 BC and came to an end with the fall of Constantinople in 1453.

 An empire is a political system in which a group of people are ruled by a single individual, an emperor or empress.
 The Roman Empire began with the reign of Emperor Augustus.
 The power of the Senate was limited and became an organ to support the emperor.

-The period between Augustus and Diocletian is called High Empire, while the Low Empire is the era between Diocletian and the fall of the Roman Empire in the West.
+The period between Augustus and Diocletian is called the High Empire, while the Low Empire is the era between Diocletian and the fall of the Roman Empire in the West.

 The High Empire (31 BC - 305 AD)

 Between the years 14 and 68 the heirs of Augustus succeeded him: Tiberius, Caligula, Claudius and Nero.
 This dynastic succession was interrupted when emperor Nero died and a civil war broke out in the year 68.
-Three emperors fought for the power and finally the war was won by Vespasian, part of the Flavian dynasty.
+Three emperors fought for power and finally, the war was won by Vespasian, part of the Flavian dynasty.

 The Flavian dynasty was succeeded by the Antonines (96 – 193), a generic name given to Nerva, Trajan, Hadrian, Antoninus Pius, Marcus Aurelius and Commodus.
 These emperors had a very similar policy to the Flavians.